basnijholt/unidep/README.md

 ## Limitations

 - **Conda-Focused**: Best suited for Conda environments.
 However, note that having `conda` is not a requirement to install packages that use UniDep.
-- **Setuptools only**: Currently only works with setuptools, not flit, hatch ([PR](https://github.com/basnijholt/unidep/pull/75)), poetry, or other build systems.
+- **Setuptools and Hatchling only**: Currently only works with setuptools and Hatchling not flit, poetry, or other build systems.
 Open an issue if you'd like to see support for other build systems.
 - No [logic operators in platform selectors](https://github.com/basnijholt/unidep/issues/5) and [no Python selectors](https://github.com/basnijholt/unidep/issues/7).

 * * *